oracle/wookiee/examples/basic-service/readme.md

 A one line Service!!
 This is an example of how easy it is to get your project running on Wookiee.
 This one line service can be run just like it would be on a server.

-## Building
-First build parent wookiee project by navigating to ../wookiee and running
-> mvn clean install

-This will get the SNAPSHOT of Wookiee into your local repo.

-Then build Basic Service and its tests with the same command in ../examples/basic-service
-> mvn clean install

 ## Running Service Locally
 If you want to see what it looks like to have a Wookiee service running, then open this repo up in IntelliJ Idea and do the following...